Bodleum/BibleNotes/Thoughts.md

 * Rod of iron language similar to **Psalm 2**
 * Here the "he who has an ear" comes after "the one who conquers" which breaks the pattern of the others for the first time.

+## 3
+* The church in Sardis seem to be half-hearted in their works, they are not complete before God.
+Jesus speaks of coming like a thief against them, echoing what he says in **Matthew 24**.
+A similar kind of theme to the church in Ephesus, although here there seem to be some people who are still foll/owing Jesus faithfully, "who have not soiled their garments".
+* To the church in Philadelphia Jesus praises them for keeping his word and not denying him, even though they are small.
+What is the door he is opening for them?
+Is it the growth of the church?
+If no-one can shut it, does that mean it will definitely happen?
+Also, what is the "hour or trial that is coming on the whole world"?
+Has no-one else kept Jesus' word about patient endurance or why is Jesus sparing only the people in Philadelphia?
+* The church in Laodecia doesn't realise their sinfulness, and think they have it all sorted out themselves.
+Jesus also rebukes them strongly about being lukewarm, meaning half-hearted and lazy in their faith.Jesus will vomit them out!
+What does he mean when he urges them to "buy from me gold refined by fire"?